CounterpartyXCP/counterparty-core/docs/GettingStarted.rst

 .. warning::

-    Currently, ``bitcoind`` must be run on testnet. **Until ``bitcoind`` 0.9 is released, do not use ``counterpartyd`` with a ``bitcoind`` running on production unless you know what you're doing.**
+    *Counterparty* is currently operating only on the Bitcoin ``testnet`` blockchain, because it requires the use of a feature of the Bitcoin protocol that is not yet enabled in the official client (namely ``OP_RETURN`` outputs).
+    Please **run ``bitcoind`` with ``-testnet=1``**, when using it with Counterparty, for the time being.

 ``counterpartyd`` communicates with the Bitcoin reference client (``bitcoind``).
 Normally, you'll run ``bitcoind`` on the same computer as your instance of ``counterpartyd`` runs on.
-However, you can also use a ``bitcoind`` sitting on a different server entirely, if you already have one running on your network.
+However, you can also use a ``bitcoind`` sitting on a different server entirely.

-At this time, 3rd party RPC interfaces like Blockchain.info's are not supported.
+At this time, third-party RPC interfaces such as Blockchain.info's are not supported.

 On Windows
 ~~~~~~~~~~~~